Governorship of Wes Moore: Other issues

 During an interview with the Associated Press in March 2023, Moore said that he understood why people continued to debate the issue of reparations to victims of slavery or their descendants and expressed support for efforts to address the modern impacts of institutional racism in the United States, including the racial wealth gap and disparities in food access, housing, and education.
 During the 2025 legislative session, he privately met with state legislators to raise concerns with a bill to study reparations in Maryland, reportedly showing lawmakers a draft executive order on reparations.
 Moore vetoed the reparations study bill in May 2025, saying that he felt that the issue had already been studied and that it was time "to focus on the work itself".
 He later announced that the state would provide over 400 communities impacted by racist policies with a "Just Communities" designation—which gives them a competitive advantage over other applicants for state grants and loans—and promised to work with lawmakers during the 2026 legislative session on a legislative package to address the racial wealth gap in Maryland.
+In December 2025, the Maryland General Assembly voted to override Moore's veto of the reparations study bill.

 In April 2023, following an investigation by Maryland Attorney General Brian Frosh into child sexual abuse in the Roman Catholic Archdiocese of Baltimore, Attorney General Anthony Brown released a 463-page report accusing the archdiocese of covering up more than 600 cases of child sexual abuse against 156 Catholic priests over 60 years.
 A week later, Moore signed the Maryland Child Victims Act, which eliminates the statute of limitations on child sexual abuse lawsuits.
 In April 2025, after state fiscal analysts warned that settling lawsuits involving allegations of sexual abuse against state agencies could cost the state hundreds of millions, if not billions, of dollars, Moore signed into law a bill that lowered the amount of money survivors could win in court.

 In May 2024, Moore signed into law a bill to ban the sale of speculative tickets and require ticket vendors to provide consumers with the full price of the ticket—including taxes and fees—and refunds if the ticket is counterfeit or if the event is canceled.

 In May 2025, Moore signed into law a bill establishing the Department of Social and Economic Mobility, a cabinet-level agency to oversee social equity efforts in state government.

-In October 2025, after a 16-year-old girl committed suicide while under supervision of the state's foster care system and a state audit found 280 instances of children in foster care being placed in hotels, Moore called for reforms to the state's foster care system and blamed his predecessor, Larry Hogan, for problems at the Maryland Department of Human Services.
+In October 2025, after a 16-year-old girl committed suicide while under supervision of the state's foster care system and a state audit found 280 instances of children in foster care being placed in hotels, Moore called for reforms to the state's foster care system.
+He also blamed his predecessor, Larry Hogan, for problems at the Maryland Department of Human Services.
+In April 2026, Moore signed Kanaiayah's Law, which establishes a guardianship assistance program and state foster youth ombudsman.